-As an option, the SBE 911plus system can be equipped to provide an interface for a serial data output instrument connected to the SBE 9plus CTD's JT4.
+The SBE 911plus system can be equipped to provide an interface for a serial data output instrument connected to the SBE 9plus CTD's JT4.
 The serial data is multiplexed into the 9plus telemetry stream, and is de-multiplexed by the 11plus V2 Deck Unit.
-The de-multiplexed data is output from the Deck Unit at the back panel's 9600 Baud Uplink connector.
+The de-multiplexed data is output from the Deck Unit at the back panel's Serial Data Uplink connector.

-The 9600 baud uplink operates only in one direction, from the CTD to the Deck Unit.
+The serial data uplink operates only in one direction, from the CTD to the Deck Unit.
 Communication from the Deck Unit to the serial data output instrument (through the CTD) is provided via the 300 baud FSK modem used for water sampler control.
-Note that the 911plus supports use of the serial data output instrument and water sampler in the same cast.
+Note that the 911 plus supports use of the serial data output instrument and water sampler in the same cast.
 Instrument commands sent via the 300 baud modem are transmitted from the CTD to the instrument at the transmission rate of the instrument.